TakayukiNagamine/dynamic_phonetic_data/README.md

 Some members of the audience will continue onto Day 3 for a brief workshop on ultrasound tongue imaging.
 This repository contains some materials for this -- see the day 3 HTML/Rmd documents.

-The aim of the ultrasound workshop is to casually opportunities to discuss ultrasound data collection/analysis methods.
-We may not be able to discuss the workshop materials much, but they contain an extension of my own research (see below for citation) in which I have analysed the dynamic changes in tongue shape using FPCA and GAMMs.
+The aim of the ultrasound workshop is to casually discuss ultrasound data collection/analysis methods.
+We may not be able to discuss the workshop materials much, but I've prapared a document containing an extension of my own research (see below for citation) in which I have analysed the dynamic changes in tongue shape using FPCA and GAMMs.

 Nagamine, T. (2023).
 Dynamic tongue movements in L1 Japanese and L2 English liquids.
 In R. Skarnitzl & J. Volín (Eds.), Proceedings of the 20th International Congress of Phonetic Sciences (pp. 2442–2446).
 Guarant International. https://discovery.ucl.ac.uk/id/eprint/10198625